vision4robotics/LDEnhancer/README.md

 # Acknowledgements

-We sincerely thank the contribution of `Chongyi Li`, `Chen Wei` for their previous work [Zero-DCE](https://github.com/Li-Chongyi/Zero-DCE) and [Darklighter](https://github.com/vision4robotics/DarkLighter).
+We sincerely thank the contribution of `Chongyi Li`, `Junjie Ye` for their previous work [Zero-DCE](https://github.com/Li-Chongyi/Zero-DCE) and [Darklighter](https://github.com/vision4robotics/DarkLighter).